Q+A: Dubai British Foundation

-At DBF, we offer an enriched EYFS programme from the National Curriculum for England, designed to meet the unique and diverse educational and developmental needs of Dubai’s international and multi-cultural student population.
-The National Curriculum for England is divided into ‘Key Stages’, with The Early Years Foundation Stage followed by Key Stages 1 and 2.
+At DBF, we offer an enriched Early Years Foundation Stage programme from the National Curriculum for England, designed to meet the unique and diverse educational and developmental needs of Dubai’s international and multi-cultural student population.
+The National Curriculum for England is divided into ‘Key Stages’, with the Early Years Foundation Stage followed by Key Stages 1 and 2.

 How large are the classes in your school?

 20 children per class in FS1 (teacher/pupil ratio1:10) and 24 children per class in FS2 (teacher/pupil ratio 1:12).

 What links do you have with other schools?

 Dubai British Foundation (DBF) is the feeder school to Taaleem’s Dubai British School Jumeirah Park (DBSJP).
 DBSJP offers The National Curriculum for England for Years 1 to 13.
 DBF students automatically enter Year 1 after graduating from FS2 at DBF.